Run AI Models Locally with Ollama and LM Studio

 Running AI models on your own machine gives you something no cloud API can: complete control.
 No usage limits, no API keys, no data leaving your computer.
-This guide walks you through setting up Ollama, choosing the right models, and integrating local AI into your development workflow.
+This guide walks you through setting up both Ollama (CLI-first) and LM Studio (GUI-first), choosing the right models, and integrating local AI into your development workflow.

 Why run models locally?